nordic-rse/nordic-rse.github.io/communities/finland.md

 all corners of the Finnish scientific landscape and we are trying to help researchers and others developing software for research by offering workshops and a platform for information exchange in Finland.
-For more information about what we do, see <a href="/communities/join/">the general communities page</a>.
+For more information about what we do, see [the general communities page](/communities/join/).

 To discuss matters concerning upcoming workshops in Finland, and also to get to know each other better, we organize a **weekly virtual coffee break**, see